Ryzee119/LithiumX/README.md

 * The settings file only supports ASCII characters.
 * The settings file does not support comments or other text.
 * If the template is invalid, the program will reset it back to the inbuilt default.
-* A summary of the file is at the end of this readme.

 ## Todo
-- [ ] FTP/SMB or some network interface to access files.
-- [ ] Rework rendering backend for Xbox.
-It uses the GPU but is not very optimised and still has lots of SW routines.
 - [ ] Take advantage of 128MB Xbox RAM mods.
 - [ ] Some basic audio.
 - [ ] File browser.